Learning to crawl: Benefits and limits of centralized vs distributed control: Model and learning

 \subsubsection{Centralized control}

 We introduce centralization by defining an agent as an assembly of several suckers and springs which we call Control Center (CC), as illustrated by panel c of \cref{fig:draft}.
 The number of CCs controlling the crawler depends on how many suckers are included in each CC and can range from several CCs down to a single CC, which corresponds to the highest degree of centralization.
 Centralized architectures control several suckers and springs simultaneously, hence have access to a richer representation of the dynamical state of the crawler, and can realize many more policies than those realizable in the distributed setting.
 The state of the CC is given by the compression/elongation state of each spring located between the first and last sucker within the CC; while the action of the CC consists of specifying the binary adhesion/no-adhesion instruction for each of the suckers within the CC.
 Since the CC has access to all combinations of compression/elongation and adhesion/no-adhesion states and actions, the state-action space scales exponentially as $|\mathcal{S}| = 2^{n_s-1}$ and $|\mathcal{A}| = 2^{n_s}$, with $n_s$ the number of suckers controlled by the given CC (for $n_s$ suckers under a CC there are $n_s-1$ connected springs).
-Note that to facilitate comparisons and have the same dimensionality of the Q-matrix for each CC we made the arbitrary choice to ignore the spring between two adjacent CCs.
+Note that to facilitate comparisons and have the same dimensionality of the Q-matrix for each CC we chose to ignore the spring between two adjacent CCs. { This is the only consistent choice for hive updates, as if the spring at the interface of two control centres was included in the state, the information would be interpreted differently by the two adjacent control centres.
+To make a fair comparison, we keep the same choice even when each control centre learns its own policy (non hive).
+We do not expect considerable differences because the control centres already perform as well as the single agent, to within the error bar.}